mathiasbno/o-manager/readme.md

 ## Want to contribute?

-If you want to add functionality, codereview, have ideas or othervise want to contribute to this project; feel free to open a [Pull request](https://github.com/mathiasbno/numberclicker/pulls) or [add an issue](https://github.com/mathiasbno/numberclicker/issues) on Github.
+If you want to add functionality, code review, have ideas or otherwise want to contribute to this project; feel free to open a [Pull request](https://github.com/mathiasbno/numberclicker/pulls) or [add an issue](https://github.com/mathiasbno/numberclicker/issues) on Github.